-Summer is upon us, and that means family vacations to the beach and the lake.
+Summer is upon us, and though some states are slow to open it does mean an uptick in family vacations to the beach and lake.
 Lathering yourself and your kids in sunscreen will help protect your skin, but what does it do to the rest of the environment?
-Pools are already filled with chemicals, but lakes and oceans shouldn’t be.
-Unfortunately, chemicals in most sunscreens aren’t fully absorbed into your skin and are extremely harmful to aquatic environments.
+While regular sunscreens aren’t fully absorbed into your skin and are extremely harmful to aquatic environments, reef-safe sunscreen ingredients are the solution.

 How Sunscreen Harms Reefs